reddit/baseplate.py/CONTRIBUTING.md

   You can [follow the official instructions][poetry-install] or use `brew install poetry` on macOS.

-Once you have these tools installed, run `make venv` to have Poetry create a virtualenv inside a `.venv` directory.
+Once you have these tools installed, run `make .venv` to have Poetry create a virtualenv inside a `.venv` directory.
 You should run this command any time you pull in dependency changes so that Poetry can update your virtualenv.